 An investigation revealed that an unauthorized actor had accessed the network and potentially acquired files as early as Dec.
 12, 2024.
 The Cactus ransomware group claimed responsibility for the attack and stated they had obtained 4.6 terabytes of company data.
 The group's claim was publicly posted on the dark web Tor network on Feb.
 3, 2025.

 The stolen data included both personally identifiable information (PII) and protected health information (PHI).
-Information that may have been compromised included names, Social Security numbers, driver’s license numbers, financial account details, and health information.
+Compromised information included names, Social Security numbers, financial account details, and health information.
 Cornwell Quality Tools began notifying impacted individuals by mail on Sept.
 4, 2025.

-The breach affected at least 2,236 individuals in Massachusetts alone.
-The cybersecurity incident was disclosed to Massachusetts and Vermont Attorney Generals' offices on Sept.
+The breach affected at least 103,782 individuals including 16,521 Texans, 3,170 Washington residents, 2,236 in Massachusetts, 1,164 New Hampshire residents, 973 in Maine, 616 in Iowa and 209 in Montana.
+The cybersecurity incident was disclosed to California, New Hampshire, Massachusetts, Maine, Montana, Washington, Texas, Iowa and Vermont Attorney Generals' offices beginning on Sept.
 8, 2025.

 In addition to required state and federal disclosures, the company is offering free IDX credit monitoring and identity theft protection services to all affected individuals.
 This includes dark web monitoring, a $1 million insurance reimbursement policy, and fully managed identity theft recovery services.